What are Crawlers?

 Use meta tags

 Use descriptive meta tags, including title tags and meta descriptions, to provide search engines with a summary of the content on each page.
-This helps improve the visibility and relevance of your website in search results.

 Optimize your images